Government of Oklahoma: State Cabinet

 With the exception of the independent constitutional executive offices, the executive branch is organized into agencies that are grouped together under cabinet positions to reduce the number of people who report directly to the governor.
 For example, the Oklahoma Department of Transportation and the Oklahoma Turnpike Authority are organized under the state transportation secretary.

 The cabinet officers hold the title of "secretary".
 Agency heads are called "directors" or "commissioners".
 A cabinet secretary may serve concurrently as an agency director.
 The governor appoints, with the approval of the Oklahoma Senate, the cabinet.
 Each secretary advises the governor on policy changes or problems within the agencies under their supervision, represent the governor in administering their area of supervision, and coordinate information gathering for the governor or state legislature.
 The secretaries are not authorized to act without authorization by the governor through executive order.

 The secretaries together make up the Oklahoma State Cabinet, which was created in 1986 under the Executive Branch Reform Act of 1986 to "improve the effectiveness, efficiency, and accountability of state government."

-Within 45 days of assuming office, the governor must organize his or her cabinet.
+Within 45 days of assuming office, the governor must organize the cabinet.
 State law requires only the creation of a secretary for the state department of veteran affairs and for the information technology department.
 Within those first 45 days, the governor may create other secretary positions.
 The governor must create at least 10 positions, but no more than 16.

 The Secretary of State of Oklahoma and the Adjutant General of Oklahoma are the only ex officio members of the Oklahoma State Cabinet.
 The Secretary of State does not head a department as the other secretaries do, but the Office of the Secretary of State instead.
 The Adjutant General is second-in-command of Oklahoma National Guard, under the governor, and serves as the chief military adviser to the governor and the head of the Military Department of Oklahoma as the Secretary of the Military.